tomm/popup-mos/docs/MOS-API.md

 		RET
 ```

-### RST 18h: Output a stream of characters to the VPD (MOS 1.03 or above)
+### RST 18h: Output a stream of characters to the VDP (MOS 1.03 or above)

 Parameters:

 - HL: Address of the data stream (16-bit for Z80 mode, 24-bit for ADL mode)
-- BC: Length of stream (or 0 if the stream is limited)
+- BC: Length of stream (or 0 if the stream is delimited)
 - A: Stream delimiter (if BC=0)

+Returns:
+- A: Last character displayed (length mode) OR Delimeter (delimeter mode)
+- BC: 0
+- HL(U): Address of last character displayed + 1 (length mode) OR location of delimeter (delimeter mode)
+- E: Value of A upon entry

 Example: